ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 **I missed my skill demonstration time, what should I do?**

-Stay tuned for announcements about scheduling make-ups in finals week.
+You will need to use your 1 make-up.
+No other make-ups are allowed.
--->
+Scheduling: Stay tuned for announcements about scheduling make-ups in finals week.

 **Where is the financial aid survey?**

 We do this for you; as long as you submit a quiz, lecture handout, or do a lab